 Brightening Your Day One Pet at a Time

-Through the stress of medical testing, recovering from surgery or worrying about the condition of a loved one, dogs are able to provide a much-needed diversion from a patient’s problems.
-They relieve agitation, anxiety, and stress in patients, and bring smiles and joy to the hearts of many.
+Through the stress of medical testing, recovering from surgery or worrying about the condition of a loved one, dogs can provide a much-needed diversion from a patient’s problems.
+Not only do they relieve agitation, anxiety, and stress in patients, but they also bring smiles and joy to the hearts of many.

-Fairfield Medical Center’s pet therapy program uses trained volunteers and their dogs to provide comfort to adults and children who request a pet therapy visit during their stay.
+Fairfield Medical Center’s pet-assisted wellness program, P.A.W.
+Pals, uses trained volunteers and their dogs to provide comfort to adults and children who request a visit during their stay.
 Several different breeds are involved in the program and all dogs are required to be registered through an acceptable organization.

-What are the requirements/training to become a pet therapy team at Fairfield Medical Center?
+What are the requirements/training to become a P.A.W.
+Pals team at Fairfield Medical Center?

 How do you become a pet therapy team?